 }

-But, this example shown is for one-time data migration.
+But, the example shown is for one-time data migration.
 This won’t help you with data replication for a continuous period of time for large volumes of data.
-Even if you success to build a fully-fledged data pipeline, there are a few more limitations to this method.
-Let’s take a quick look at them:
+Even if you succeed in building a fully-fledged data pipeline, this method has a few more limitations.

-• To connect data and applications across their tech stack, the entire process takes specific knowledge and skills, including SQL, Python, and Java.
+• The entire process takes specific knowledge and skills, including SQL, Python, and Java.

-• The setup and upkeep of conventional data pipelines are expensive.
+• The setup and upkeep of traditional data pipelines are expensive.

 After going through these limitations, do you still feel like opting for this method?
 Or…